tech234a/blogspot-comment-backup/README.md

 - Install the [pull](https://github.com/apps/pull) app to your fork for automatic worker updates as needed
 - [Create a new app](https://dashboard.heroku.com/new-app) on Heroku
 - Go to the *Deploy* tab on your Heroku app and link your GitHub repo fork.
 Enable automatic deploys.
 - Go to the *Resources* tab on your Heroku app and ensure the *worker* dyno is enabled.
+(You may need to refresh the page to see the *worker* dyno option.

 ### Resource Cost
 A worst case example of the cost of getting a single comment (single page)